rlvoelke15/ST558_Project3/README.md

 The user should also download the rawData2.csv file in order to successfully run this application and run the following code.
 Please see below:

 `library(shiny)`

 `library(shinythemes)`

 `library(tidyverse)`

 `library(DT)`

 `library(caret)`

 `rawData2 <- read_csv("https://raw.githubusercontent.com/rlvoelke15/ST558_Project3/main/rawData2.csv")`

 `rawData2$TEAM <- as.factor(rawData2$TEAM)`

 `rawData2$Position_New <- as.factor(rawData2$Position_New)`

-Once the above code has been run, the user can run the following code in their R console to access this application!
+Once all of the above code has been run, the user can run the following code in their R console to access this application!

 `shiny::runGitHub("ST558_Project3", "rlvoelke15", ref = "main", subdir = "Project3_App")`